 At University College Cork, we believe in creating an environment in which academic excellence can be combined with opportunities for personal development.
 We acknowledge that many potential and current UCC students regularly demonstrate exceptional contribution to Citizenship, Community Engagement/ Volunteering, or Community Leadership.

-The Scholarship can be renewed for subsequent years, subject to a Scholar making a sufficient contribution to the life of UCC, engaging with the activities of the Quercus Talented Students’ Programme and being able to progress to the next level of study in their academic programme.
+The Scholarship can be renewed for subsequent years, subject to the Scholar meeting the requirements of the Active Citizenship Retention & Discontinuation Document and progressing to the next level of study in their academic programme.

 Scholars will be expected to act as ambassadors for UCC in terms of their participation in active citizenship and in their participation in activities designed to promote the Quercus Programme.